minhtt159/chivel/docs/Chap1.md

 1. Use RasPi Imager Tool to flash Ubuntu Server 22.04 LTS

-- If you can plug USB/NVME to host machine to flash directly
+- If you can plug USB/NVME into the host machine to flash directly
 - Apply user as your liking, by default, it's root; I will create `pi` user, with ssh_key in known_hosts

 Then, follow the rest